 Straight answers, no marketing speak.
 If you don’t see your question here, just ask – info@secureroot.co.

-API security assessment in India typically costs between ₹50,000 and ₹6,00,000 depending on API surface size, complexity, and authentication architecture.
+API security assessment services in India typically costs between ₹50,000 and ₹6,00,000 depending on API surface size, complexity, and authentication architecture.
 A small SaaS with 20-50 endpoints starts around ₹50,000-1,50,000.
 Mid-size fintech or B2B platforms with 100+ endpoints, OAuth flows, and webhooks run ₹1,50,000-4,00,000.
 Enterprise platforms with microservices architecture, partner APIs, and multi-tenant security needs reach ₹4,00,000-6,00,000.
 Secureroot provides transparent fixed-price quoting after a free 30-minute scoping call.

-Yes, every Secureroot API security assessment covers both REST and GraphQL APIs by default.
+Yes, every Secureroot API security assessment services covers both REST and GraphQL APIs by default.
 REST and GraphQL require different testing approaches: REST testing focuses on endpoint authorization, parameter validation, and HTTP verb misuse; GraphQL testing focuses on query complexity attacks, introspection abuse, batch query exploitation, and nested resolver authorization.
 We test gRPC, WebSocket, and SOAP APIs on request.
 Coverage maps to OWASP API Security Top 10 for both architectural styles.

-Most API security assessment engagements complete in 1-3 weeks.
+Most API security assessment India engagements complete in 1-3 weeks.
 A small SaaS with 20-50 endpoints takes 1-2 weeks.
 Mid-size fintech or B2B platforms with 100+ endpoints run 2-3 weeks.
 Complex platforms with microservices, partner APIs, and webhook integrations take 3-4 weeks.
 Source code review of API implementations adds 1-2 weeks.
 Free retest after remediation typically adds 3-5 business days.
 We provide clear timeline commitments in every engagement scope document.

 Yes, every Secureroot API security assessment engagement covers all OWASP API Security Top 10 (2023) categories: broken object level authorization, broken authentication, broken object property level authorization, unrestricted resource consumption, broken function level authorization, unrestricted access to sensitive business flows, server side request forgery, security misconfiguration, improper inventory management, and unsafe consumption of APIs.
 We also test against OWASP ASVS for comprehensive API security verification.